raymondworkshop/raymondworkshop/README.md

-Raymond ZHAO Wenlong is an engineer, and founder@Bean based in Hong Kong now.
+Raymond ZHAO Wenlong is an engineer and founder@Bean based in Hong Kong now.
 This digital space is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki) - a repository of knowledge he've curated over the years.

 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Nature, Art, and Movie.